gosexy/gosexy.org/markdown/db/result.md

 Copies the first item of the result set into the given argument.

-Panics if the argument is not a pointer to map or struct.
+Panics if the argument is not a pointer to map/struct.

 You can only use this function one time per result set.